 The DC motor is the device which converts the direct current into the mechanical work.
-It works on the principle of Lorentz Law, which states that “the current carrying conductor placed in a magnetic and electric field experience a force”.
-And that force is called the Lorentz force.
+It works on the principle of Lorentz Law, which states that “the current-carrying conductor placed in a magnetic and electric field experience a force”.
+The experienced force is called the Lorentz force.
 The Flemming left-hand rule gives the direction of the force.

 Fleming Left Hand Rule